Gruximillian/number_length/README.md

 **While the number is greater or equal than 1, divide it by 10 and increment number of digits by one on each division.**

-This statement literally tells us how we should program it, using the `while` loop:
+This statement literally tells us how we should program it.
+By using the `while` loop:

 ```javascript
 let number = 468168;